dusterherz/learn-botty/README.md

 ### Lifestyle

 * Can remember to make you drink water
-* Can remember your contaceptive.
-(My mother doesn't want another baby than me and her cat !)
+* Can remember your contaceptive (My mother doesn't want another baby than me and her cat !)

 ### Budget

 * Can make a budget for something like videogames (My mother loves videogames !)
-* Can scan a ticket and add something to this budjet
+* Can scan a ticket and add something to this budget